w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Write meaningful text alternatives for images

 For every image, write alternative text that provides the information or function of the image.
-For images that are just decorative, use empty alternative text.
+For images that are purely decorative, use empty alternative text.

 {::nomarkdown}
 <%= example %>